ddugas5/ros2-learning-portfolio/README.md

 # ROS2 Learning Portfolio
-This is a portfolio of my ROS2 projects as I learn
+This is a portfolio used to track my progress as I learn ROS2.
+The goal is to build on this to use as a reference for myself, and to share with others who are also interested in ROS and robotics.

 ## Topics Covered So Far..
 * ROS2 Topics